jgillick/avr-multidrop-bootloader/SETUP.md

 ### Custom - DiscoDongle

-The DiscoDongle is an open circuit design that will connect your computer to the RS485 bus to your devices with the signal line ready to go.
-This basically acheives the same thing as the BOB-12731 with an RS485 transciever circuit, above. __LINK TBD__
+The [DiscoDongle](https://github.com/jgillick/disco-dongle) is a FTDI to RS485 adapter that is specially designed for this purpose.
+It's an open design, so you can easily make one yourself or order one from MacroFab (see README for instructions).

-## Circuits
+## Circuit

-### Simple: Programmer to Node

-This is a simple example of how to wire up to a single node via the built-in UART.
-Since this bootloader is built for multi-node programming, this setup is not very common or as effective as many other single-node programming bootloaders.

-### Multi-node with RS485

-Using an FTDI and cheap RS485 trancievers (MAX485 in the diagram, but I personally prefer [ISL81487](https://www.digikey.com/product-search/en?keywords=ISL81487)) you can easily connect your programmer to multiple devices on a single bus.
+Using an FTDI and cheap RS485 transceivers (MAX485 in the diagram, but I personally prefer [ISL81487](https://www.digikey.com/product-search/en?keywords=ISL81487)) you can easily connect your programmer to multiple devices on a single bus.

+_CIRCUIT TBD_